Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Conclusions

 We have developed a principled framework that can be used not only to study fundamental limits in the classification and reconstruction of high-dimensional signals from low-dimensional signal features in the presence of side information, but also to obtain state-of-the-art results in imaging problems.

-In particular, we have considered a linear feature-extraction model, where a decoder has access to noisy linear features of both the signal of interest and the side information signal, in order to carry out either classification or reconstruction.
+In particular, we have considered a linear feature-extraction model, where a decoder has access to linear features of both the signal of interest and the side information signal, in order to carry out either classification or reconstruction.
 We have also considered a model where the joint distribution of the signal of interest and the side information, conditioned on some underlying class labels is a multivariate Gaussian, which embodies the correlation between these signals.
 The marginal distribution of the signal conditioned on a class label is a Gaussian mixture, and likewise the marginal distribution of the side information conditioned on the class label is also a Gaussian mixture.

-This modeling approach, which can be used to encapsulate a wide range of distributions, has then offered the opportunity to capitalize on tractable bounds to the misclassification probability and the reconstruction error, to construct an asymptotic characterization of the behavior of these quantities in the low-noise regime.
-In addition, this modeling approach has also led to a characterization of sharp sufficient conditions for a phase transition in the misclassification probability and necessary and sufficient conditions for the phase transition of the reconstruction error (the performance quantities under consideration), as a function of the geometry of the sources, the geometry of the linear feature extraction process and their interplay, reminiscent of the Slepian-Wolf and the Wyner-Ziv conditions.
+This modeling approach, which can be used to encapsulate a wide range of distributions, has then offered the opportunity to capitalize on tractable bounds to the misclassification probability and the reconstruction error, to construct an asymptotic characterization of the behavior of these quantities in the low-rank regime.
+In addition, this modeling approach has also led to a characterization of sharp sufficient conditions for reliable classification in the low-rank regime and necessary and sufficient conditions for reliable reconstruction in the low-rank regime, as a function of the geometry of the sources, the geometry of the linear feature extraction process and their interplay, reminiscent of the Slepian-Wolf and the Wyner-Ziv conditions.
+Moreover, we have provided expansions that characterize the effect of deviations from exactly low-rank models on the reconstruction error.
+By capitalizing on the analysis of such expansions, we have also defined the operational regime when side information has a more significant impact on the reconstruction performance.

-It has been shown that our theory is well aligned with practice via a range of numerical results associated with low-rank data models.
+It has been shown that our theory is well aligned with practice via a range of numerical results associated with low-rank and approximately low-rank data models.
 Of particular relevance, it has also been shown that our framework offers a principled mechanism to integrate side information in data classification and reconstruction problems in the context of compressive hyperspectral imaging in the presence of side information.